• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-If you know you have a chance of getting sick — or, in other words, if you’re human — you need to prepare for the unprepared.
+If you know you have a chance of getting sick—or, in other words, if you’re human—you need to prepare for the unprepared.
 Plan for the unplannable.
+Here are some tips to take a day off as a freelance copywriter without causing havoc for your clients or your business.

 The best line of defense to prepare yourself for unexpected problems and disaster-proof your business is to stay on top of your workload.
 You’re not going to like it, but I’ll say it anyway: You can’t procrastinate.